IOBR/IOBR/README.md

 ### 2.Installation

+It is essential that you have R 3.6.3 or above already installed on your computer or server.
+IOBR utilizes many other R packages that are currently available from CRAN, Bioconductor and GitHub.
 Before installing IOBR, please install all dependencies by executing the following command in R console:

 The dependencies includs `tibble`, `survival`, `survminer`, `limma`,